elec-e8408-mini-project-2025/project-documentation/README.md

 - SCL: 32 pin
 - Interrupt: 38 pin

-The LilyGO application SHOULD use the BMA423 using the pinout defined by LilyGO hardware:
+The LilyGO application MUST use the BMA423 using the pinout defined by LilyGO hardware:

 - Interrupt: 39 pin

-The WebUI HTML layout MUST be viewable in a web browser on Rapsberry Pi.
+The WebUI HTML layout MUST be viewable in a web browser on Raspberry Pi.
 In this context viewable means that the user MUST be able to read all information rendered on a web page

 The WebUI HTML layout MAY be viewable on a mobile phone screen.